 When realising he could provide fresh snails to his customers one executive chef of a leading French restaurant exclaimed, “At last – no more snail flavoured chewing gum from tins!’’

 The problem for chefs in the UK is finding a fresh, local product, such as escargots, during the cooler months of the year.
 Snails in garlic butter are a tempting hot first course, especially during the winter, and in the restaurants able to currently supply them a popular choice with diners.

 If reared using the traditional outdoor methods, snails in the UK would be in hibernation for approximately half the year, so tinned or frozen snails would be the only alternative.
 Tinned snails are often chopped up giant African land snails, which grow to be a foot long and don't have the greatest flavour.
 Frozen snails, although better, are significantly inferior to the fresh product.

 Kent Escargots are aiming to please the top hotels and restaurants in the home counties and London, with the promise to provide fresh, blanched, snails that are locally produced and weekly delivery.

-Ian Brown, the owner of Kent Escargots, is certain that his background in scientific research will continue to enhance the farming methods that Kent Escargots are using, thus ensuring that a top quality, fresh product is available throughout the year for the British market.
+Andy Grant, the owner of Kent Escargots, is certain that his background in scientific research will continue to enhance the farming methods that Kent Escargots are using, thus ensuring that a top quality, fresh product is available throughout the year for the British market.